jrmileham/martian-robots/work.md

 - [x] Informs map of "lostMarker" position
 - [x] print its position

+## UI
+- [x] Create basic CLI interface
+- [x] Have controller to translate commands
+- [ ] Validate input

 ## Considerations
 - Grid size that is negative? - currently allowed
+- Do Robots continue to move if they go off grid?
+- If above, and they come on grid, it is assumed they are not lost
 - What should happen if instruction size > 100 chars? - currently truncated and error message generated
 - What should happen if invalid instructions? currently stripped and error message
 - Use events or something so that robots can communicate to the map